gperdomor/macOS-ansible/README.md

 A script is included to ensure certain dependencies are met:

-- Install pip (if not already installed)
+- Install pip and pexpect (if not already installed)
 - Install Ansible (if not already installed)
 - Create required files if not present: config.yml, config.local.yml, mac.yml, requirements.yml
 - Download required Ansible Galaxy roles